csc-training/geocomputing_course/materials/terminal.md

 ## Basic Linux commands

-Do you remember on how you edited some files in the web interface?
+Do you remember how you edited some files in the web interface?
 Let's do the same thing again; only now from the command line:

 ### Navigating folders